meetAhmed/meetAhmed/README.md

 ### Hello, I'm Ahmed Ali 👋

 #### About Me
-- Mobile Developer with over 5 years of experience in iOS and cross-platform applications.
+- I am a Mobile Developer with over 5 years of experience.
-- I'm passionate about creating robust, user-centric applications and continuously enhancing my skills with the latest iOS technologies.
+- While I excel in iOS development, I am also proficient in Android and React Native.
-- I specialize in problem-solving, attention to detail, and collaboration, bringing innovative solutions to life.
+- I thrive on solving complex problems and continuously enhancing my skills with the latest technologies.

 #### Skills
 - iOS Development: Swift, Objective-C, SwiftUI, UIKit, Cocoa Touch, XCTest, Async Await, Combine.